monzo/docs/source/includes/_pis.md

 At the moment, we don't support the `payment-details` endpoint.

 You can only make payments in `GBP`.
 We don't support other currencies.

+## Testing in the Sandbox

+In the **sandbox** environment, you can automatically have domestic payment requests approved or declined to help with testing.
+When creating the payment consent, you can add a `DesiredStatus` field to the `Data/Initiation/SupplementaryData` object in the consent request.
+You can set this field to `Authorised` or `Rejected`, depending on the behaviour you want.